AdobeDocs/workfront.en/help/product-announcements/product-releases/21.2-release-activity/21-2-requests-enhancements.md

 # 21.2 Requests enhancements

-This page describes all `Requests` enhancements made with the `21.2` release to the Preview environment.
+This page describes all Requests enhancements made with the 21.2 release to the Preview environment.
 These enhancements will be made available in the Production environment the week of May 10, 2021.
-For a list of all changes available with the `21.2` release, see [21.2 Release overview](../../../product-announcements/product-releases/21.2-release-activity/21-2-release-overview.md).
+For a list of all changes available with the 21.2 release, see [21.2 Release overview](../../../product-announcements/product-releases/21.2-release-activity/21-2-release-overview.md).

 ## Control what type of assignments you make on a new request

 >[!NOTE]
 >
->Available only in `the new Adobe Workfront experience`.
+>Available only in the new Adobe Workfront experience.

 We have changed the way the Assignments field functions when creating a new request to provide consistency and always show the same field regardless of what types of assignments users can enter.